Juris-Berkulis/Burger_menu/README.md

 # Burger_menu
-Implementing the menu by CSS or JavaScript (two options).
+Implement a slide out menu for mobile devices using only CSS with the "display" property, only CSS with the "transition" property, or CSS with JavaScript (three options).